AllenLeeyn/rt_2/README_scene_elements.md

 ![Rendered output](/demo_images/demo2.png)

 ## **Background**
-You can set the bckground with the different `Texture`types.
+You can set the background with the different `Texture`types.
 ```rust
     scene.set_background(Texture::SolidColor(Color::BLACK));
 ```